-The Department recommends a voluntary minimum size limit of 5 cm be followed during harvesting.
+The Department recommends a voluntary minimum size limit of 5 cm for Pacific Oysters be followed during harvesting.
 This minimum size limit is recommended in order to avoid inadvertently harvesting Olympia Oysters.
-Olympia Oysters are listed a Species of Special Concern under the Species at Risk Act.
+Olympia Oysters are listed as a Species of Special Concern under the Species at Risk Act.